 Applying for Applied Practice can be a lengthy process.
 We recommend you learn your applied practice requirements at the beginning of your program.
 This can help remedy any problems that may arise before your application is due.

 Deadlines are critical.
 Failure to submit your Applied Practice Application by the deadline may result in a delay to the next quarter and a delay in your graduation date.

 Application Deadline: November 29, 2021

 Summer Quarter: May 30, 2022

 Your preceptor must meet the requirements below to be nominated to serve as your preceptor.
 This information will be reviewed during the application process to determine if they are an appropriate choice.

 To begin your applied practice course, you must apply, be approved, and registered for the course.
 You must wait until the first official day of the course to begin your hours.

 These Professional Preparation resources may assist you in your search for an applied practice site.
 While they are not a required part of your application, it is recommended you review the resources as they may help you in your future career search as well.

 Meditrek is a user-friendly online tool that will help you search for field sites, submit your applied practice application, monitor the status of your applied practice application, and complete the evaluation process.
 Meditrek will help you:

-You will receive your Meditrek username and password approximately 6 months before the start of PUBH 8990.
-The email will go to your Walden University email account from Meditrek.
-If you do not receive your credentials by the time you begin your application, contact the Office of Field Experience.
+You will receive access to Meditrek approximately 6 months before the start of PUBH 6638.
+You will receive an email when your account is created.
+Once created, you will be able to use your Walden portal classroom sign on information to login to Meditrek.
+If you do not have access by the time you begin your application, contact the Office of Field Experience.